Define Your Body, Redefine Yourself

 "Everybody seemed to be with someone who was supportive, someone telling them how great they looked, whereas I was standing there by myself," she recalls.
 "I allowed myself to become deflated.
 You can see it in the tape of the morning show."

 She felt so bad, in fact, that she decided to bail before the evening show.
 Then, something inside of her clicked.
+She recalls:

 "[Before the night show], I went into a bar and I said, 'I have $4.
 I want a glass of wine.
 What can I get?'
 I drank it and said to myself, I'm just going to have fun with this.
 Later, backstage, a group of people around me, men and women alike, were saying, 'You look great, I didn't know that a woman could be muscular and sexy,' and so on.
 I felt so good and so glad that I stayed true to myself.
 People came up to me later and said, 'I was so afraid of working out with weights-and then I saw you.'"